-There are two types of deferred tax - deferred tax assets and deferred tax liabilities.
+There are two types of deferred tax-deferred tax assets and deferred tax liabilities.
 This can either be carried over to the next financial year or deducted in advance.
 It can also be exempted due to an accounting expense advance.

 Taxation in any economy is a complex process that contains several micro units which make up the entire tax regime of any country.
 Taxes from various individuals as well as enterprises comprise the whole income tax accountable to the government.
-Deferred tax is a form of tax levied on companies, that has either been deducted in advance and is eligible for carry over to the subsequent financial years or it can be tax that has been exempted on account of advance of an accounting expense.
-Hence, these two forms of deferred tax are knows as Deferred Tax Liabilities and Deferred Tax Assets.
+Deferred tax is a form of tax levied on companies, that has either been deducted in advance and is eligible for carrying over to the subsequent financial years or it can be a tax that has been exempted on account of the advance of an accounting expense.
+Hence, these two forms of deferred tax are known as Deferred Tax Liabilities and Deferred Tax Assets.

 Forms of Deferred Tax

 Deferred tax can arise as a result of timing difference or temporary differences in accounting.
 Given below are the two most generic forms in which deferred tax may arise for any enterprise.